 Finalized a killer title for the quiz?
 Bravo!
 Continue putting your creative foot forward by asking fun questions that keep the user glued till the very end!
 To begin with, stay relevant and as close to the context.
 If your quiz is “Can You Even Pass a 5th Grade Grammar Test?” then ask questions that match a 5th grader’s grammar knowledge!

 Next, keep the tone conversational and the pattern unpredictable.
 Sample this quiz.
-The quiz creator could have easily stuck to lacklustre questions such as “can you guess what’s wrong in this tweet” or “spot the error in the following tweet”.
-Instead they went full throttle on their creativity and kept the humor alive!
+The quiz creator could have easily stuck to lackluster questions such as “Can you guess what’s wrong in this tweet” or “Spot the error in the following tweet”.
+Instead, they went full throttle on their creativity and kept the humor alive!

 Furthermore, keep the number of questions to under 10 and use personal pronouns (it generates 6.5x more leads).
 Also, try to bring variation in the answer input mode.
 One thing you can experiment with on the Outgrow app is the question type.
 You can go for multi-select (when more than one answer options are correct) or a single-select checkbox option, add a slider, or use the drop-down.
 More on various input modes in this post.

 For every right and wrong answer, you can also give feedback.
 This will help the user learn on the go!
 If you don’t want to reveal it after every question, you can give them a “short answer key” to view the answers at the end of the quiz.

 E.V.E.R.Y.O.N.E. dreads result in time!
 Remember how it was back in school?
 If it was good we let the whole world know, but if it was remotely negative or not on par with our expectations, we hid it.
 Also, we’d compare our friend’s score with ours just to know if we’d done better or worse!
 It’s the same with online quizzes.